hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 The steps you need to take before you can use your software in the live environment:

-1. **Register and subscribe to the Developer Hub** [Register for a developer account](https://developer.service.hmrc.gov.uk/developer/registration) and subscribe to the CTC Traders API, CTC Test support API, Create Test User API and CTC PUSH/PULL notifications (to be released in February).
+1. **Register and subscribe to the Developer Hub** [Register for a developer account](https://developer.service.hmrc.gov.uk/developer/registration) and subscribe to the CTC Traders API, Create Test User API and CTC PUSH/PULL notifications (to be released in February).
-2. **Understand Government Gateway authorisation**
+1. **Understand Government Gateway authorisation**
 In order to use the CTC Traders API your software needs to interact [using OAuth 2.0](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation).
 1. **Create test user**
 To start testing your software, you need to generate [test users](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/api-platform-test-user/1.0).